Improving Prototypical Visual Explanations with Reward Reweighing, Reselection, and Retraining: Introduction

-Towards this end, we propose the \textit{reward reweighed, reselected, and retrained prototypical part network} (R3-ProtoPNet), which seeks to improve the original ProtoPNet via fine-tuning with a learned reward model.
-With minimal human feedback data on the Caltech-UCSD Birds-200-2011 (CUB-200-211) dataset \cite{cubbirbs}, we are able to train a high-quality reward model that achieves $91.5\%$ test accuracy when ranking human preferences, serving as a strong measure for prototype quality.
-R3-ProtoPNet is then able to improve the meaningfulness of prototypes, removing dependence on spurious features, and is able to slightly decrease inconsistency across images compared to the original ProtoPNet.
-When used as base learners in an ensemble, R3-ProtoPNet is able to outperform an ensemble of ProtoPNets on a held-out test dataset.
+Towards this end, we propose the \textit{reward reweighing, reselecting, and retraining} (R3) concept-level debugging framework which improves the original ProtoPNet by using a learned reward model to improve the quality of the prototypes.
+Our method doesn't need to train the model from scratch, and we call the debugged model R3-ProtoPNet.
+The human feedback R3 requires is a small number of rating data of prototype quality with multiple scales, given by users when they are shown visualizations of image-prototype pairs.
+With limited human feedback data on the Caltech-UCSD Birds-200-2011 (CUB-200-211) dataset \citep{cubbirbs}, we are able to train a high-quality reward model that achieves $90.1\%$ test accuracy when ranking human preferences, serving as a strong measure for prototype quality.
+Two distinct advantages of having an external reward model that faithfully captures human preferences are:

+\begin{itemize} \item The debugging process becomes efficient, because the reward model is pretrained and it doesn't require online feedback on the explanations generated by the current model. \item The metric for prototype quality becomes more maneuverable, as different reward models could capture slightly different user preferences. \end{itemize}

+We train this reward model from a small pairwise human preference dataset (further explained in sections \ref{human_collection} and \ref{reward-learning}).
+Then, the R3 framework evaluates and updates the prototypes to maximize their induced rewards, and these debugging steps are followed by a retraining step to restore the predictive performance.
+Empirically, the R3 debugging procedure is able to reduce model's dependence on spurious features and make the visual explanations more favorable to users.
+When used either individually or as base learners in an ensemble, R3-ProtoPNet outperforms the original ProtoPNet on a held-out test dataset in terms of predictive accuracy.
+In general, our proposed framework improves upon a class of widely used inherently interpretable deep learning models (i.e. prototype-based models) by efficiently utilizing their own interpretations.